thivyaa-web-dev/thivyaa-web-dev/README.md

-### Hey!
-I am Thivyaa Mohan 👋
+Hey!
+I am Thivyaa  👋
-- 🔭 I’m currently pursuing BTech Civil Engineering in NIT Trichy.
+- 🔭 I’m currently pursuing BTech  in NIT Trichy.
 - 🌱 I’m currently learning DSA and ML
 - 👯 I’m looking to collaborate on Linkedin
 - 💬 Ask me about web-development or any tech related stuff